Postdoctoral Psychology Fellowship

 - The provision of supervision (based on availability of supervisees)

 The diversity of UCC clientele represents an additional opportunity to pursue specific clinical interests.
 Our clients present with a wide range of concerns and cultural backgrounds.
-As such, fellows can expect to develop rich caseloads that vary in terms of complexity, presenting concerns, and student identities.
-Postdoctoral fellows are challenged to consider the full complexity of the clients they serve and identify not only their clinical needs, but also appropriate resources within and outside of the Center that will assist them in achieving their goals.
-To this end, postdoctoral fellows work closely with other psychologists, as well as campus partners and other members of our multidisciplinary staff, which consists of psychiatrists, psychiatric nurse practitioners, licensed professional counselors, and licensed clinical social workers.
+As such, postdoctoral fellows can expect to develop rich caseloads that vary in terms of complexity, presenting concerns, and student identities.
+Postdoctoral fellows are challenged to consider the full complexity of the clients they serve and identify not only their clinical needs, but also appropriate resources within and outside of the UCC that will assist them in achieving their goals.
+To this end, postdoctoral fellows work closely with members of the UCC’s multidisciplinary staff, which consists of psychiatrists, psychiatric nurse practitioners, licensed professional counselors, and licensed clinical social workers, as well as campus partners.
 Collaboration is a hallmark of the UCC, and postdoctoral fellows can expect ongoing opportunities to cultivate their knowledge and skill in this area.